bloch-elkouby-lab/website/news/index.md

 ## Team Memember Updates

-Congratulations and welcome new RAs who have joined the lab: Lilian Guo, Chi Kyu Lee, Angle Wei, Violet Yang, Jhanavi Kumaresh,  Madison Wakely,  Shely Khaikin, Erin Kelly, Viktoria Bourmpoulia, and Hanjiang Xu.
-It is exciting to have you on board and achieve great things together.
+Congratulations and welcome to the new RAs who have joined the lab: Lilian Guo, Chi Kyu Lee, Angle Wei, Violet Yang, Jhanavi Kumaresh, Madison Wakely, Shely Khaikin, Erin Kelly, Viktoria Bourmpoulia, Xinran Gao, and Hanjiang Xu.
+We’re excited to have you on board and look forward to achieving great things together!

-At the same time, we'd like to express our gratitude and best wishes to Rebecca Barnes.
-As her prepare to depart, her contributions to the lab have been truly valued and will be missed.
-The team wishes all the best for Rebecca's future endeavors!
+At the same time, we’d like to express our gratitude and best wishes to Rebecca Barnes.
+As she prepares to depart, we want to acknowledge her valued contributions to the lab — she will be greatly missed.
+The team wishes her all the best in her future endeavors!

 ## 2025 Annual Conference of Society of Psychotherapy Research
 {% include section.html %}